 In the same year broad changes occurred in the undergraduate preparation of nurses.
 The general nursing program for registered nurses was discontinued.
-A single baccalaureate program was designed for both high school graduates and registered nurse graduates of hospital and associate of arts program, with placement in the program determined by the student's ability.
+A single baccalaureate program was designed for both high school graduates and registered nurse graduates of hospital and associate of arts programs, with placement in the program determined by university transfer credit.

 In 1965 the two-year associate of arts programs were developed cooperatively by the then regional campuses and the School.
 The first of these programs opened at the Northwest campus.
-Programs are now organized within, and are offered at, Indiana University at Indianapolis, Indiana University at Kokomo, Indiana University Northwest (Gary), and Indiana University Southeast (Jeffersonville).
+Programs are now organized within, and are offered at, Indiana University - Purdue University at Indianapolis, Indiana University at Kokomo, Indiana University Northwest (Gary), and Indiana University Southeast (Jeffersonville-New Albany).